Tuesday, July 8, 2014

 • This is what Thieme and numerous other modern Christian scholars refer to as “grace giving.”
 As such, it meets the Pauline assertion that “God loves a cheerful giver” (2 Cor 9:7).

 Growing up Jewish, I had never considered any of this.
 If I understood anything at age twenty, the beginning of my wandering, it would have been a vague understanding of giving to support the ancient Levitical priesthood.
 After all, I was descended from the tribe of Levi by my mother and father!
 But, I knew that Levitical ritual was no longer a functioning reality.
-Any remnant had been lost with the destruction of the 2nd Temple in 70 C.E., followed by 2000 years of diaspora and annihilated in the Holocaust.
+Any remnant had been lost with the destruction of the 2nd Temple in 70 C.E., followed by 2000 years of diaspora and attempted annihilation in the Holocaust.

 My only reminders of Levite heritage were carried in my mother’s maiden name (Levy) and the musical gifts passed on to her, my father and his brother, my Uncle Herman.
 But, if we relied on our Levitical musical heritage for income, it was only as musical professionals!
 My uncle sang with a “big band” in the 1940s.
 My mother used her ear-training on piano to direct and produce musicals from her high school years until her late 50s when emphysema and cancer from her pack-a-day habit first weakened and then killed her as it had done her mother before her.
 My father had a fantastic voice and was often invited to sing in nightclubs.
 Sadly, he struggled with remembering lyrics.
 This prevented him from exploiting his gift.
 [It seems I inherited my parents’ musical gifting.
 I got my mother’s ear for music and my father’s voice.
 My voice has deteriorated over the last dozen years through disuse.
 I never was a rock singer.
 My voice works better with popular music that does not require screams, grunts and groans!
 In my rock group, Rage Against Age, I sing background, but these days I can’t sing beyond a baritone’s range.
 Most rock songs, even background vocals, require a pretty high voice.
 This was no problem in high school.
 I can’t even think that high today!
 My father couldn’t remember lyrics—I never even hear them.
 I seem to get so swept up in the melody and arrangements of songs, that I pay no attention to lyrics.
 There are songs we do in the band that I have been listening to and playing for over 50 years.
 Yet, I have no idea what the lyrics are.]